February Revolution: Towards the February Revolution

-When Rasputin was assassinated on 30 December 1916, and the assassins went unchallenged, this was interpreted as an indication of the truth of the accusation Nicholas' wife relied on Rasputin (a Siberian starets.)
+When Rasputin was assassinated on 30 December 1916, and the assassins went unchallenged, this was interpreted as an indication of the truth of the accusation that Nicholas' wife relied on Rasputin (a Siberian starets.)
 The authority of the tsar, who now stood as a moral weakling, sank further.
 On the Emperor dismissed his Prime Minister, Alexander Trepov.
 On a hesitant Nikolai Golitsyn became the successor of Trepov.
 Golitsyn begged the Emperor to cancel his appointment, citing his lack of preparation for the role of Prime Minister.
 On Mikhail Belyaev succeeded Dmitry Shuvayev (who did not speak any foreign language) as Minister of War, likely at the request of the Empress.

 "In the seventeen months of the 'Tsarina's rule', from September 1915 to February 1917, Russia had four Prime Ministers, five Ministers of the Interior, three Foreign Ministers, three War Ministers, three Ministers of Transport and four Ministers of Agriculture.
 This "ministerial leapfrog", as it came to be known, not only removed competent men from power, but also disorganized the work of government since no one remained long enough in office to master their responsibilities."

 The Duma President Mikhail Rodzianko, Grand Duchess Marie Pavlovna and British ambassador Buchanan joined calls for Alexandra to be removed from influence, but Nicholas still refused to take their advice.
 Many people came to the conclusion that the problem was not Rasputin.
 According to Rodzianko the Empress "exerts an adverse influence on all appointments, including even those in the army."
 On 11 January O.S.
 (24 January N.S.) the Duma opening was postponed to the 25th (7 February N.S.).

 On 14 January O.S.
 (27 January N.S.)
 Georgy Lvov proposed to Grand Duke Nicholas Nikolaevich that he (the Grand Duke) should take control of the country.
 At the end of January/beginning of February major negotiations took place between the Allied powers in Petrograd; unofficially they sought to clarify the internal situation in Russia.

 On 8 February, at the wish of the Tsar, Nikolay Maklakov, together with Alexander Protopopov, drafted the text of the manifesto on the dissolution of the Duma (before it was opened on 14 February 1917).
 The Duma was dissolved and Protopopov was proclaimed dictator.